List of Frequently Asked SQL Server Interview Questions And Answers to Help You Prepare For The Upcoming Interview:

 - Stored procedure execution plans can be reused as they cached in SQL Server’s memory which reduces server overhead.

-- Stored procedures can encapsulate logic.
+- It can encapsulate logic.
 You can change the stored procedure code without affecting clients.

-- Stored procedures provide better security for your data.
+- They provide better security for your data.

 Q #21) What is identity in SQL?